Dirk-Vantas/photogrametry-api/README.md

 reuqired libraries:

+considering a .env file to handle filepaths right now only windows version of liraries supported

 node.js to run api
-ffmpeg || for frameextraction from the videos meshroom || to run feature extraction, imagematching, sparce cloud creation and meshing meshlab || for post processing of the mesh
+ffmpeg || for frameextraction from the videos meshroom || Meshroom-2023.2.0 to run feature extraction, imagematching, sparce cloud creation and meshing meshlab || for post processing of the mesh

 Endpoints: